 Vehicle SYNC, to reset the Comprehensive Status feature.
 Once Brand Connect Master Reset or Master Reset complete, all

-user settings are removed and Comprehensive Status shall be disabled.
+user settings are removed, and Comprehensive Status shall be disabled.
 In addition, the user shall have the option to

 clear user settings, if the last user account associated with the vehicle decides to delete the VIN.